glitznerf/glitznerf.github.io/index.md

 <p>&nbsp;</p>

 ## Research interests
 I am mainly interested in problems at the intersection of computing, mathematics, and economics.
-I tackle questions like "What are good/fair/robust rules and outcomes, and can we design efficient algorithms to achieve them?", currently mostly in matching and allocation problems involving preferences or utilities, such as Stable Roommates, Stable Fixtures, Housing Markets, and Kidney Exchanges.
+I tackle questions like _What are good/fair/robust rules and outcomes, and can we design efficient algorithms to achieve them?_, currently mostly in matching and allocation settings involving preferences or utilities, such as Stable Roommates, Stable Fixtures, Housing Markets, and Kidney Exchanges.
 Some broader applicable keywords are _Algorithms & Complexity, Market Design, (Algorithmic) Game Theory,_ and _(Computational) Social Choice._

 Most of my research is theoretical, but I am also excited about experimental research, applications, and tools (e.g., see our platform [matwa.optimalmatching.com](https://matwa.optimalmatching.com/)).
 I am lucky to be supervised by [Professor David Manlove](https://www.dcs.gla.ac.uk/~davidm/) and [Dr Sofiat Olaosebikan](https://www.dcs.gla.ac.uk/~sofiat/).
 <p>&nbsp;</p>